tolitius/jerl/README.markdown

 (sopwith_camel@icloudx)9>
 ```

-The above time results are in microseconds => roughly I can send 140,000 messages a second from a single Erlang process to a single JerlServer ( MacBook Pro, Dual Core i7 2.8GHz, 8GB RAM )
+The above time results are in microseconds => roughly I can send/dispatch 140,000 messages a second from a single Erlang process to a single JerlServer ( MacBook Pro, Dual Core i7 2.8GHz, 8GB RAM )